tprochnow/academic-kickstart2/content/courses/website/_index.md

 ## So you want to make your own website?

 The academic website has gained popularity over the last several years as another way to both showcase research and accomplishments as well as a way to disseminate ideas in a different manner.
 I mean you are on one right now.
 Whether you want to have a place to blog, disseminate research, or have a dynamic way of displaying your CV, an academic website may be a good choice.
-Through this workshop I provide a very brief run through on how to create and edit an academic website using Hugo-Academic and Netlify.
+Through this workshop I provide a very brief run through on how to create and edit an academic website using [Hugo](https://gohugo.io/) -[Academic theme](https://themes.gohugo.io/academic/) and [Netlify](https://app.netlify.com/).
 While there are many different formats and providers, Hugo and Netlify are the ones I am most comfortable with and were used in the creation of this website.
 This will be a barebones website (what do you expect in 30 minutes) but feel free to contact me for more information.

 ## What will you need?